uzyovoys/zenbot/_pages/botscript.md

 ## Git repository
 Once you have created a new bot, you have to define your Git repository settings.
-Zenbot **automatically build and deploys your Botscript** once you have committed any changes.
+Zenbot **automatically builds and deploys your Botscript** once you have committed any changes.

 This can be done for example with [Github](https://github.com) or [Butbucket](https://bitbucket.org) (the last one has a free private repositories).
+Here is a [comprehensive tutorial](https://guides.github.com/activities/hello-world/) about Github and Git that helps to start working with Git repositories.

+{% include note.html text="Pleas note that you can host multiple Botscripts in a single repository.
+Just define the working directory in your Repository settings in Zenbot web console to specify the Botscript directory." %}

 ## Botscript format
 Botscript is a set of simple XML formatted files.
 You can use any favorite text editor to create it.